Perspective

 Ocean Wave Measurements

-The extreme waves such as freak waves are unsteady and inhomogeneous phenomena.
+Extreme waves, such as freak waves, are unsteady and inhomogeneous phenomena.
 It is difficult to measure such phenomena by in-situ measurements.
-Therefore, a new measurement technique for spatial wave profile is expected to be developed.
-We are currently developing a new type of X-Band Radar for the freak wave measurements.
+Therefore, a new measurement technique for spatial wave profiles is expected to be developed.
+We are currently developing a new type of X-Band Radar for freak wave measurements.

 sample_radar.jpg